 UPATED: 12 formerly vacant lots and buildings along Fulton Street in Clinton Hill and Fort Greene are currently being developed as mixed-use buildings with retail space on the ground floor.
+Activity is particularly vibrant in Clinton Hill with two major projects at Fulton and Vanderbilt, plus new or planned spaces at Waverly, Grand, Downing, Irving Place.
 Information in this study is intended to help potential commercial tenants, retail brokerage firms and property-owners looking to be part of the dynamic energy that is happening in the FAB Alliance.

-The Commercial Retail Market Study is now available.
-Commissioned by Fulton Area Business (FAB) Alliance, the study identifies the types of businesses that the Fulton Street Corridor in Brooklyn’s Fort Greene and Clinton Hill can support based on current and future buying power, plus responses to a consumer-needs survey that was conducted by the Pratt Area Community Council (PACC).
+The Commercial Retail Market Study, commissioned by Fulton Area Business (FAB) Alliance, the study identifies the types of businesses that the Fulton Street Corridor in Brooklyn’s Fort Greene and Clinton Hill can support based on current and future buying power, plus responses to a consumer-needs survey that was conducted by the Pratt Area Community Council (PACC).
 The report and survey offers information that can be beneficial to current Fulton Street businesses, prospective businesses, property owners, developers, and community members.

 Larisa Ortiz Associates (LOA) completed various analysis that looked closely at information like: demographics, present businesses and retail, consumer responses, millions of dollars in unmet consumer demand and other data that are discussed further in the report.

 FAB identified 5 goals that guided the study and was taken into consideration.
 Those five goals were:

 - Data-Driven Information

 - Information to Help Existing Businesses Respond to the Market

 - It is projected there will be over $340 million in additional consumer demand as new residential, retail, office and commercial spaces are coming to the community.